zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/configure-steps-pipelines.md

 * `enable_artifact_visualization`: Whether to [attach visualizations of artifacts](../data-management/visualize-artifacts.md).
 * `enable_cache`: Utilize [caching](../../starter-guide/cache-previous-executions.md) or not.
 * `enable_step_logs`: Enable tracking [step logs](managing-steps.md#enable-or-disable-logs-storing).

+### `active_stack` name or ID

+The name of the UUID of the `active stack` to use for this pipeline.
+If specified the active stack is set for the duration of the pipeline execution and restored upon completion.
+If not specified, the current active stack is used.

 ### `build` ID